Ian Parkin is the author of this post.

-This stands for “Mnemonic Induction of Lucid Dreams", or sometimes, “Mnemonically Induced Lucid Dream".
+This stands for 'Mnemonic Induction of Lucid Dreams', or sometimes, 'Mnemonically Induced Lucid Dream'.
 The MILD lucid dreaming technique was developed by Stephen LaBerge and is described fully in his book Exploring the World of Lucid Dreaming.

 With the MILD lucid dreaming technique, as you are falling asleep, you concentrate on your intention to remember to recognize that you are dreaming.
 Repeat a short mantra in your head, such as “Next time I'm dreaming, I will remember I'm dreaming.”
-Think about what this means (i.e., that you want to remember that you are dreaming - in the same way you might go to a grocery store and suddenly remember that you need bread), and imagine that you are back in a dream you've had recently, but this time you recognize that you are dreaming.
+Think about what this means (i.e., that you want to remember that while you’re dreaming - in the same way you might go to a grocery store and suddenly remember that you need bread) and imagine that you are back in a dream you've had recently, but this time you recognize that you are dreaming.
 For example, imagine yourself flying and realizing that it is a dream because you are flying.
-Keep repeating and visualizing the mantra until you are sure that your intention is set in your mind or you fall asleep.
+Keep repeating and visualizing the mantra until you are sure that your intention is set in your mind, or you fall asleep.
 If you stop repeating and visualizing the mantra, then still try to make sure the last thing in your mind before falling asleep is your intention to remember to recognize that you are dreaming.

 In general, the MILD lucid dreaming technique can be practiced when you first go to bed at night, or after you have awakened from a dream during the night.
 If you practice the MILD method after you have awakened from a dream during the night you should first run through the dream you have awakened from in your mind to ensure that you remember it.
 You may find it helpful to jot down a few notes about your dream in your dream journal.